Sakshamnayyar/auto-job-tracker/README.md

 Tired of tracking job apps manually?
 This automates your grind so you can focus on prepping, not updating spreadsheets.

 ---

+## 🛡️ Fail-Safe: CSV Logging of Failed Emails

+Any job-related email that fails parsing or cannot be added to Notion is automatically saved in a CSV file (`unparsed_emails.csv`) for review.

+- 📄 This file is **uploaded as a private GitHub Actions artifact**, not stored in the repo
+- ✅ Only you (the workflow runner) can download and review it
+- 🔐 Keeps your data secure and out of version control

+---